 16. Maths Tutor

-Mathematics teachers can gain more job opportunities if they have a degree in their field or took higher level mathematics courses such as statistics and calculus.
-Other job positions that you can apply are teaching assistants and university lecturers.
+Mathematics teachers can gain more job opportunities if they have a degree in their field or take higher-level mathematics courses such as statistics and calculus.
+Other job positions that you can apply for are teaching assistants and university lecturers.

 You may also be able to find work if you have an impressive list of achievements in mathematics competitions like the Mathematical Olympiad.
 It’s also important to attend seminars and conferences in the field where you can network with people who share your interests .